uutzinger/gearVRC/READMEclient.md

 In this implementation, when you press the Home button three times within 2 seconds, the program exits.

 **gearVRC Controller** can enter into a **pairing stage** that it will remain in and **refuse any pairing** attempts from Raspian or Windows.
 On Raspian, a system reboot helps.
 On Windows you need to remove the device so that the OS has no prior knowledge of the controller.
-On some Windows system bluetooth devices appear in the list and after removal the list is not cleared.
+On some Windows systems, bluetooth devices appear in the list and after removal the list is not cleared.

 If you are stuck, attempt unpairing and removing device in bluetoothctl.
 Remove battery from gear VR Controller, reboot the system and try fresh again until the entry in bluetoothctl matches the one listed below.

 The update rate from the controller is between **45 and 72 Hz**.
 If you restart the program it will switch in between those two numbers.
 It is not yet clear to me how to make sure we always get the same update rate.
 Since I use asyncio to signal to the ZMQ task that new data is available, the ZMQ update rate is slower than the fusion rate.
 This is due to the system timer resolution.
-If you need full data rate you need to move the ZMQ handling to the data notification routine.
+If you need full data rate you need to move the ZMQ handling to the new data notification routine.

 The gearVRC sensors does not provide accurate data during the first couple readings after the system boots.
 You should not use that data for AHRS data fusion because both magnetometer and accelerometer are affected and AHRS makes an initial guess of its pose from the first reading.